Mitsubishi Xpander: Xpander Cross

 The Xpander Cross is a more rugged-looking variant of the standard Xpander.
 It was first introduced in Indonesia on 12 November 2019.
 The Xpander Cross for the Indonesian market is based on the Xpander Ultimate trim and comes with redesigned grille, restyled front and rear bumpers, addition of black over fenders, side body garnish, roof rails, LED headlights and fog lights, black tailgate garnish, shark fin antenna, 17-inch two-tone alloy wheels, revised suspension system with higher ground clearance at 225 mm, rear window defogger, and black and brown interior with silver panels.
 It is available with either manual or automatic transmission.
-The Premium Package is equipped with leather seats, hood emblem and V-Kool window film is also offered as an option for the Xpander Cross with automatic transmission.
+The Premium Package is equipped with leather seats, hood emblem and the V-Kool window film is also offered as an option for the Xpander Cross with automatic transmission.

 The Xpander Cross Rockford Fosgate Black Edition variant based on the Premium Package trim was launched in Indonesia on 20 October 2020.
 It was equipped with an improved audio system from Rockford Fosgate that also comes with a subwoofer and power amplifier from Rockford Fosgate.
 In addition, the variant also comes with black interior and exterior details such as on the roof rails, rims, front and back bumper underguards, and side mirrors.
 Only 500 units of the variant were produced.
 On 10 June 2021, the Rockford Fosgate Black Edition variant was reintroduced with an additional 360-degree camera feature.

 The Xpander Cross received a black-coloured grille, updated dashboard design, digital air conditioning system, electronic parking brake, and CVT on 8 November 2021.